-Although he appeared in only twenty-five films during his career, he received six nominations for Academy Awards, winning once for Best Actor in 'The Story of Louis Pasteur'.
+Although he appeared in only twenty-five films during his career, he received six nominations for Academy Awards, winning once for Best Actor in 1936 in 'The Story of Louis Pasteur'.

 BiographyPaul Muni was born Meshilem Meier Weisenfreund on September 22, 1895 in Lemberg, Galicia, a province of the Austro-Hungarian Empire, now called Lviv, in the Ukraine.
-When he was seven his family emigrated to the United States and his parents toured the mid west acting with the Yiddish theater.
-He joined them as a young teenager in 1908, often playing characters much older in heavy stage make up.
+His family was Jewish, and spoke Yiddish.
+When he was seven his family emigrated to the United States and his parents toured the midwest acting with the Yiddish theater.
+He joined them as a young boy in 1908, often playing characters much older, in heavy stage makeup.
+In his first stage role at the age of 12, Muni played the role of an 80-year-old man.
+His makeup skills were so creative that he began to b called 'the new Lon Chaney.'

 From 1910 he toured with various Yiddish acting companies around America, firstly with Samuel Grossman's theater troupe, then a burlesque company in Philadelphia, and from 1917 for a year he worked with Molly Picon's company in Boston.

 In 1932, he resumed his film career, starring as a sister-obsessed gangster in 'Scarface'.
-He was nominated a second time for Best Actor for his performance in another pre-Code movie, 'I Am a Fugitive from a Chain Gang' which was his first movie after signing a long term contract with Warner Brothers which also allowed him to act on the stage between pictures.
+He was nominated a second time for Best Actor for his performance in another pre-Code movie, 'I Am a Fugitive from a Chain Gang'.
+This was his first movie after signing a long term contract with Warner Brothers which also allowed him to act on the stage between pictures.

-Muni's contract at Warner Brothers gave him scrpt approval and he became extremely selective in the scripts he was given.
-He was an obsessive perfectionist and he would spend months researching his character and preparing for his performance.
+Muni's contract at Warner Brothers gave him script approval and he became extremely selective in the work he chose to do.
+He was an obsessive perfectionist and he would spend months researching a character and preparing for his performance.
 Even after filming had begun he would stay in character between takes and sometimes even away from the studio.
-His methods worked and he became known as one of the finest actors of his generation.
+His methods worked and he became known as one of the finest actors of his generation..

-In 1939 he had a major Broadway success with 'Key Largo' but during the 1940's made just a handful of fims, mostly unsuccessful, such as 'Commandos Strike at Dawn' with Lillian Gish in 1942 and the fantasy movie 'Angel on My Shoulder' in 1946 until 1955 when he made a triumphant comeback in the role of Henry Drummond in the 1955 Broadway production of 'Inherit the Wind', for which he won the Tony award.
+In 1939 he had a major Broadway success with 'Key Largo' but during the 1940's made just a handful of films, mostly unsuccessful, such as 'Commandos Strike at Dawn' with Lillian Gish in 1942 and the fantasy movie 'Angel on My Shoulder' in 1946, until 1955 when he made a triumphant comeback in the role of Henry Drummond in the Broadway production of 'Inherit the Wind', for which he won the Tony award..

-Paul Muni died on 25 August 1967, in Santa Barbara, California.
+PersonalIn 1921, Muni married Bella Finkel, an actress in the Yiddish theatre.
+They remained married until his death.
+Paul Muni died from heart failure on 25 August 1967, in Santa Barbara, California.
 He was buried at Hollywood Memorial Cemetery (now called Hollywood Forever), Hollywood, California.

 Paul Muni Filmography